tanohzana/array-methods/README.md

-# JSON Array methods
+# Array methods

-Still have to define what I am trying to do here...
+A package to loop through containers (mostly arrays) and execute things.

+Examples of methods are: Filter, Map, etc.